Edit

 tableLock false Implements an insert with TABLOCK option to improve write performance

-Other bulk copy options can be set as options on the dataframe and will be passed to bulkcopy APIs on write
+Set other bulk copy options as options on the dataframe.
+The connector passes these options to bulkcopy APIs on write.

 Performance comparison

 Apache Spark Connector for SQL Server and Azure SQL is up to 15x faster than generic JDBC connector for writing to SQL Server.
-Performance characteristics vary on type, volume of data, options used, and may show run to run variations.
+Performance characteristics vary on type, volume of data, options used, and might show variations between each run.
 The following performance results are the time taken to overwrite a SQL table with 143.9M rows in a spark dataframe.
 The spark dataframe is constructed by reading store_sales HDFS table generated using spark TPCDS Benchmark.
 Time to read store_sales to dataframe is excluded.
 The results are averaged over three runs.

 Connector Type Options Description Time to write